 The frozen arctic tundra and the Siberian ice shelf contain vast amounts of methane gas.
 Tundra regions entomb decayed frozen plants.
 As permafrost melts methane is released by microbes that eat thawed plant material.
 The bottom of an ice shelf has clumps of ice crystals that cage in methane molecules.
 Should the ice shelf warm the ice will melt and release the trapped methane.

-The climate conditions for major methane releases is highly abnormal so it is not fully understood.
-If the trapped methane is only partially released it would increase temperatures enough to threaten human existence.
-Also, once the arctic has sufficiently warmed the release of methane would be unstoppable and we'd have a hot house climate within a generation.
+The climate conditions for major methane releases are highly abnormal so they are not yet well understood.
+If only a small portion of the trapped methane is released temperatures would increase enough to threaten human existence.
+Also, once the arctic has sufficiently warmed the release of methane would be unstoppable leading us into a hot house climate within a generation.

 Natalia Shakhova is on the forefront of arctic methane studies.